Categories

 • You may need refractive error corrections to manage residual vision challenges.

-So, while a cataract lens can be replaced more than once, it’s not going to be due to a naturally occurring cataract.
+In summary, while an artificial lens can be replaced more than once, this is not due to a recurrence of a natural cataract.

-Secondary Cataracts (PCO) – Not a Reappearance But a New Issue
+Secondary Cataracts (PCO) – Understanding a Common Post-Surgical Issue

 What Causes Secondary Cataracts?